 Remember that “All things were made by Him; and without Him was not anything made that was made (John 1:3).
 Science is a friend of faith, and God has given us a limited view of what He has done.
 The full scope of creation is beyond our comprehension, but science helps fill in some gaps in our understanding.
 Perhaps someday science will find the axion.

 I recently had a discussion with an atheist who said, “I have no faith.”
 I pointed out that his statement was simply not true because things in his life radiated a faith.
 He has faith in America, even though there are things going on in this country that might try to destroy that faith.
 He has faith in gravity.
 He doesn’t walk around worrying that gravity will fail, and he will float off into space.
 He has faith in the political party that he supports and even faith in a professional sports team.
-Everyone has faith.
+Everyone has faith in something.
 The question is not whether we have faith but what we have faith in.

 I am an old man, and sometimes I make contact with atheistic people I knew years ago when I was an atheist.
 If they are still atheists, they cannot give me any evidence to support their atheistic faith.
 They are opposed to belief in God, but their atheism has not blessed them.
 They are getting ready to die with nothing but frustration, anger, disappointment, and disillusionment.